wesksky/MagicRecyclerView/README.md

 ...
 ```
 * BTW
 The demo is upload to the github.
-If you has any suggestions/questions,
+If you have any suggestions/questions.
+email:
+601814590@qq.com
-email: 601814590@qq.com / wesksky@gmail.com
+wesksky@gmail.com